andrew-hossack/dash-tools/README.md

    <details>
      <summary>Alert!</summary>
-     After you are prompted to create the `requirements.txt` file, compare the libraries your app is using with the libraries in the `requirements.txt` file.
+     After the `requirements.txt` file is created, compare the libraries your app is using with the libraries in the `requirements.txt` file.
 If your app uses additional libraries, make sure to add them to the requirements file before moving forward with the subsequent steps of deployment.
    </details>

 ![deploy-app](docs/readme/deploy-app.gif)